Modern take on the power suit replaces princess gowns at the Oscars

 Both trends gave edge to the celebs that wore them, all the more so as the Oscars are usually known for being a lot more conservative style-wise than other red carpet galas.

 But they also served as shields of sorts -- capes were invented to offer a layer of protection, after all -- both in the way they took up space and enshrouded their wearer.
 To that end, they were arguably a power move from these Hollywood female stars, possibly to shift the red carpet discourse from "who's the sexiest woman" to "who's the most sartorially daring."
-What made them really stand out though, is that they did not seemed at all concerned with beckoning the male gaze.
+What made them really stand out though, is that they did not seem at all concerned with beckoning the male gaze.

 Top image: Janelle Monae on the red carpet.